Different types of mortgages

 Pros and cons

-• You know what your monthly mortgage repayments will be for a set time
+• you know what your monthly mortgage repayments will be for a set time

-• Your rate won’t go up no matter what happens to wider interest rates
+• your rate won’t go up no matter what happens to wider interest rates

-• You can budget over the period you have fixed because you have certainty of payment.
+• you can budget over the period you have fixed because you have certainty of payment.

-• You won’t benefit if interest rates fall and may feel you are paying over the odds
+• you won’t benefit if interest rates fall and may feel you are paying over the odds

-• Most fixed rates charge you a penalty to leave the deal before the end of your agreed period, called an Early Repayment Charge
+• most fixed rates charge you a penalty to leave the deal before the end of your agreed period, called an Early Repayment Charge

-• Variable rate mortgages do not usually have any Early Repayment Charges, therefore offer more flexibility if you want to redeem the mortgage or make overpayments
+• variable rate mortgages do not usually have any Early Repayment Charges, therefore offer more flexibility if you want to redeem the mortgage or make overpayments

-• At the end of the fixed rate deal you may find that rates have increased and therefore may impact your monthly mortgage payment.
+• at the end of the fixed rate deal you may find that rates have increased and therefore may impact your monthly mortgage payment.

 Who do they suit?